Skip to content

 Claim

 Claims resemble Commitments, but are initiated by the receiver, not the provider.
 If there is not an existing Commitment, an Economic Event can trigger a reciprocal Claim, based on an agreement.
-Even then, Claims sometimes do not have to actually be instantiated, often they can be implied from an Economic Event and an agreement.
-For example, if Alice has agreed to sell Bob some carrots for $2, then if Alice delivers the carrots to Bob, she has an implicit claim for $2 from Bob.
+Even then, Claims sometimes do not have to actually be instantiated, often they can be implied from an Economic Event and an agreement if that information is clearly available.
 See also Flows in motion: Observation, Claim example.

 Timeline, plans and observations